3-Ingredient Fresh Cranberry Sauce

 Can you freeze fresh cranberry sauce?

-The fresh cranberry sauce actually freezes really well.
-If you are interested in freezing it, I highly recommend allowing it to cool completely and pouring it into freezer-safe bags.
-It should freeze well for up to 6 months, if properly stored.
+The fresh cranberry sauce freezes well.
+I highly recommend cooling it entirely and pouring it into freezer-safe bags if you want to freeze it.
+It should freeze well for up to 6 months if properly stored.

 What can I do if my cranberry sauce tastes a little bitter?

 You may think you should grab the sugar and add more.
-But, sugar will make it worse.
-Keep in mind you need to dissolve the sugar and now that it’s already made, that’s not going to work very well.
+But sugar will make it worse.
+Remember you need to dissolve the sugar, and now that it’s already made, that won’t work very well.

 Try adding some maple syrup, a teaspoon or so.
 Add it gradually until the bitterness goes away.